thammuio/evolve25-ai-bar-game/README.md

 ## 🚀 Deployment

-The application is deployed on Netlify with automatic builds from the main branch.
+The application is deployed on Netlify with Supabase as the backend database.

 ### Deployment URL
 **Production:** [https://cdp-memory-game.netlify.app](https://cdp-memory-game.netlify.app)

+### Database
+**Backend:** Supabase PostgreSQL with global accessibility
 ### Build Configuration
 ```json
 {